 Amongst the arsenal of unique skills that neurodiverse individuals bring to the table, problem-solving skills are regularly cited as one of them.
 Eagle-eyed attention to detail that spots the minutest of errors, pattern recognition wizardry that unravels complex mysteries, and a penchant for creative problem-solving that takes the scenic route to solutions.
 The Sherlock Holmes, data wizards, and innovation catalysts of the corporate world.

-All these traits find their moment to shine in fields including – and importantly, not exclusively in – data analysis, software development, marketing, CRM, quality assurance, and research etc; i.e. roles where detail, patterns, and/or creativity reign supreme – and are roles that are easy to identify within any organisation.
+All these traits find their moment to shine in fields including – and importantly, not exclusively in – data analysis, software development, marketing, CRM, quality assurance, and research etc; i.e. roles where detail, patterns, and/or creativity reign supreme – and are roles that are easy to identify within any organization.

 While there are many ways to make recruiting processes more accessible, this would be the place to start, to identify potential barriers to fostering genuine inclusivity.
 Aside from logistical and practical improvements that can be made to make jobs more accessible and available to those with neurodiverse needs, a focus on skills, abilities, and aptitudes over solely relying on traditional educational qualifications, stands out as the first and most effective way to remove potential roadblocks.
 The benefit of this approach extends far beyond a neurodiversity perspective, proven also to enable social mobility.

 Then here’s where the true alchemy of inclusive workplaces happens; making every individual feel welcome, valued, and at home.
 Embedding initiatives such as mentorship programmes; a mutually beneficial pairing to guide employees in navigating the maze of an organisation.
-All the while using this powerful relationship to meaningfully identify areas with the greatest need for change, acting as a catalyst for adaptation to support the needs of individuals – which also benefits the organisation as a whole.
+All the while using this powerful relationship to meaningfully identify areas with the greatest need for change, acting as a catalyst for adaptation to support the needs of individuals – which also benefits the organization as a whole.
 A mutually beneficial culture, thriving on open communication, where every voice is celebrated.

 But how do we know if we’re on the right track?
 As the old adage goes, we are what we measure, and so metrics as ever, become our guiding stars.
 Retention rates, promotion rates, and project completion rates become the litmus tests for success.
 Diligent progress tracking, and tweaking strategies to ensure neurodiversity initiatives bear fruit.